An Antipodean travel company serving World Travellers since 1983

 What to See in Tarragona

 As a former key seaport and mighty city in Roman times, there are plenty of Roman ruins to admire throughout Tarragona.
-The Roman ruins of Tarraco have been designated a World Heritage Site by UNESCO.
+The Roman ruins of Tarraco have been designated a UNESCO World Heritage Site .
 A must-see is the well-preserved Tarragona Amphitheatre.
 Built to hold 12,000 spectators and Playa El Miracle (Tarragona’s main beach), the amphitheatre was built in the 2nd-century and you can wander freely around what remains of the site.
-A short distance from the amphitheatre is the Roman circus, where horse and chariot races were held.
+A short distance from the amphitheatre is another heritage site the Roman circus, where horse and chariot races were held.
 You can climb up to the top part of the Roman circus for a panoramic view of the city.

 A ten-minute walk from the Roman amphitheatre, you will find the Cathedral of Tarragona.
 Incorporating both Romanesque and Gothic features, the cathedral was built on approximately the same site of what was once the Roman temple.
 Dedicated to Saint Tecla, the building was consecrated in 1331 but remains unfinished due to being built in the midst of the Black Death.
 The Diocesan Museum inside has some fascinating objects on display such as Roman hairpins 14th-century polychrome Virgin woodcarvings.